rodoch/Schematic/README.md

 - A major rewrite of the UI components to improve design and user/developer experience.
 While the C# code has already been refactored numerous times and the API is quite stable, the UI has not yet been refined to the same extent.
 - Better exception handling and error reporting.
 - Unit and integration tests for the various packages.
-- Move towards a more event-driven architecture.
-Right now, for example, when you create a new user this calls a *Create* action on the user controller which, if successful, then calls an *EmailSenderService* that sends the new user an invitation e-mail.
-It would be better for extensibility purposes if the *Create* action simply raised an event on completion that other services, such as a the e-mail service, could then hook into.
 - Additional editors: right now, Schematic comes with support for the [Quill](https://quilljs.com/) rich-text editor.
 It is proposed to add support for the [SimpleMDE](https://simplemde.com/) Markdown editor and [Xonomy](http://www.lexiconista.com/xonomy/) XML editor.
 - Test with Entity Framework and generic repositories.
 To date, all implementations have used handwritten SQL queries and this use case remains untried.